real-codemeteor/cloudflare-dyndns-updater/README.md

 This a simple case of "install and forget".
 The application will run in the background every minute.
 When a change in the public IP address is detected it will update the records.

-When you want to stop the application you can do so running the following command from the location where the Docker Compose file is located.
+When you want to stop the application you can do so running the following command.

 ```
 docker-compose down